griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 Create new opportunities when the profiles are too rigid.

+Reach out to people to interview that may not be initially confident or think they have enough relevent experience.

+Typically job descriptions get over stuffed and are more aspirational than realistic.

+Don't include "fullstack ninja rockstar" style terminolgy.
+Check against [joblint](https://www.npmjs.com/package/joblint).

+State in the job description that for example, people with more than half of the requirements are welcome to apply.

 Change the assumptions and ask if the company is good enough for the person applying.
 Why would they work here?

 Interviews are an like on-boarding process for employees who are in another timezone - one that has yet to occur.